paulcbogdan/NiChord/README.md

   <img src="example\glass\ex0_glass.png" />
 </p>

-Finally, to combine the figures above:
+You can combine the figures above into a single figure.

 ```Python
 from nichord.combine import combine_imgs